aminakur/TAD-fusion-score-all-genomes/README.md

+### NEW
+Added -chr option to calculating TAD-fusion score.
+Now you can use it with any genome you like!
+Just specify the number of chromosomes with the new option.

 ### What is TAD-fusion score?
 TAD-fusion score is a score to quantify deletions based on their potential disruption of the 3D genome structure.
 More specifically, TAD-fusion score is defined as the expected number of additional genomic interactions created as a result of the deletion.